Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 for VAR in $(cat FILENAME)

-This says that we’re going to run the cat
+This says that we’re going to run the cat command on our

 file, but instead of displaying the contents of the file to the screen,